lidiaPolyakov/Products-project/README.md

 1.git clone https://github.com/lidiaPolyakov/Products-project.git -b mongo-cloud

-Open 2 terminals - one for the client and one for the serve
+Open 2 terminals - one for the client and one for the server

 **server:**